 Exploration & Current Projects

-Kalkaroo is the largest undeveloped open pit copper deposit in Australia on a CuEq ore reserve basis, with a 0.74% CuEq grade.
+Kalkaroo is one of the larger undeveloped open pit copper deposit in Australia on a CuEq Ore Reserve basis.

 It contains 1.1 million tonnes of copper, 3.1 million ounces of gold and 23,200 tonnes of cobalt in Measured, Indicated and Inferred JORC Mineral Resources.